Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Introduction

 The remainder of the paper is outlined as follows.
 Section \ref{sec:notation} summarizes the notation.
-Section \ref{sec:modelandframework} introduces the setup of model, framework, optimality criterion, and simulation costs.
-Section \ref{sec:one-dim} discuss the algorithms and performance analysis developed for one-dimensional large-scale problems.
-Section \ref{sec:multi-dim} discuss the algorithms and performance analysis developed for multi-dimensional large-scale problems.
-Section \ref{sec:numerical} provide numerical experiments that support the theoretical findings.
-Section \ref{sec:cls} concludes.
+Section \ref{sec:modelandframework} introduces the model, framework, optimality criterion, and simulation costs.
+Section \ref{sec:one-dim} discusses the algorithms and performance analysis developed for one-dimensional large-scale problems.
+Section \ref{sec:multi-dim} discusses the algorithms and performance analysis developed for multi-dimensional large-scale problems.
+Section \ref{sec:var} introduces the adaptive algorithm for estimation the variance in the Gaussian case.
+Section \ref{sec:numerical} provides numerical experiments to compare the proposed algorithms to benchmark methods.
+Section \ref{sec:cls} gives the concluding remarks.